-Lifetime ISA Stocks & shares ISA SIPP Age you can start 18 - 39 18 + Any age Annual Savings limit Max £4,000 per year (overall ISA limit will be £20,000) £20,000 across all ISAs Max £40,000 per year.
+Lifetime ISA Stocks & shares ISA SIPP Age you can start 18 - 39 18 Any age Annual Savings limit Max £4,000 per year (overall ISA limit will be £20,000) £20,000 across all ISAs Max £60,000 per year.
 Highest earners restricted to as little as £10,000.
-Upper age limit for paying in 50 None 75 (for tax relief) Lifetime Savings Limit None None Currently £1.03 million including payments in and investment growth Government contribution 25% bonus None 20% tax relief (equivalent to 25% bonus) paid into pension.
+Upper age limit for paying in 50 None 75 (for tax relief) Lifetime Savings Limit None None No limits on pension income, but tax-free lump sums in your lifetime are limited to £268,275.
+Government contribution 25% bonus None 20% tax relief (equivalent to 25% bonus) paid into pension.
 Higher rates of tax relief can be claimed separately Employer top-ups None None Can be paid Investment options Either cash or stocks & shares Stocks & shares Some restricted to limited range of funds, some offer wide range of investments including property.
-Tax on investment growth None None None, as long as you stay inside the lifetime allowance Age you can access Anytime - however only penalty free after 60 or to fund first home purchase up to £450,000 before 60 Any 55 Early access penalty 25% of the amount being withdrawn None No early access permitted unless in ill health Position on death Subject to IHT but there are no further tax charges and the spouse can inherit value of LISA as additional subscription allowance Subject to IHT but there are no further tax charges and the spouse can inherit the value of the ISA as additional subscription allowance Free of IHT, potentially tax charges if die after 75
+Tax on investment growth None None None Age you can access Anytime - however only penalty free after 60 or to fund first home purchase up to £450,000 before 60 Any 55 (57 from 6 April 2028) Early access penalty 25% of the amount being withdrawn Tax free to access No penalty charge No early access permitted unless in ill health Position on death Subject to IHT but there are no further tax charges and the spouse can inherit value of LISA as additional subscription allowance Subject to IHT but there are no further tax charges and the spouse can inherit the value of the ISA as additional subscription allowance Free of IHT, potentially tax charges if die after 75